Brazilian cavalry: Republican period

 The Rio Grande do Sul preference for cavalry remained at the Military School of Realengo, the predecessor of AMAN, where officers were trained after 1913.
 Cadets with better grades chose their branch at the end of the 2nd year.
 Cavalry was the third most disputed, behind Artillery and Engineering (in ascending order).
 The Infantry typically took the lowest grade students.
 Many northeastern cadets joined the southerners under José Pessoa (1930–1934), a cavalryman from Paraíba.

 Lancers were still important in the Federalist Revolution (1893–1895), but in that decade they could be easily hit at long range.
 The use of the spear was minimal in the following decades.
 The Army even acquired the Ehrardt spear in 1908, only adopting firearms for the entire troop in 1917.
 In 1910, a presidential decree provided for a Veterinary School and a Veterinary Staff in the Army Health Corps, thus responding to the unhealthy conditions observed in the campaigns over the previous century.
 At the time of Pandiá Calogeras' tenure at the Ministry of War (1919–1922), the Army's material shortcomings were also felt in the cavalry.
 Many soldiers were occupied with the creation, reproduction and treatment of horses to the detriment of instruction, making large exercises in the field extremely rare.
 With the high rate of loss of horses in a war, the minister speculated that in a fortnight the cavalry would be fighting on foot.

-One of the iconic moments of the 1930 Revolution was when the gaucho revolutionaries tied their horses to the obelisk on Rio Branco Avenue, in Rio de Janeiro, representing their triumph over the ruling power in the capital.
+One of the iconic moments of the Revolution of 1930 was when the gaucho revolutionaries tied their horses to the obelisk on Rio Branco Avenue, in Rio de Janeiro, representing their triumph over the ruling power in the capital.
 The obelisk, an icon of central power, was reduced to "a mere platform to tie up horses", symbols of Rio Grande do Sul.

 Animal traction was not exclusive to cavalry, being widely used by other branches.
 The artillery, for example, moved its guns in yoke of oxen, which was easily observable until the late 1930s.
-In 1939-1940, at the beginning of World War II, the Army had a predicted strength of 36,383 horses, with 22,810 actually existing, dispersed throughout the military regions.
+In 1939–1940, at the beginning of World War II, the Army had a predicted strength of 36,383 horses, with 22,810 actually existing, dispersed throughout the military regions.
 This required stud farms, remounts, breeding and veterinary supplies warehouses, a hospital, infirmaries, isolation rooms, pharmacies, blacksmiths, forage cultivation and animal purchases.
 The poor state of the barracks was noted by general José Pessoa when he was appointed inspector of the Cavalry in 1939.
 In his assessment, the Argentine cavalry would be superior to the Brazilian cavalry during a war.
 The problem was broader, in the country's equine farming, and thus also under the jurisdiction of the Ministry of Agriculture.
 In 1958 the individual armaments of a squadron of horseback cavalry riflemen were swords, carbines, saber-daggers, semi-automatic rifles, pistols, revolvers, submachine guns, and hand and rifle grenades.
 The collective weapons were the Madsen 1935-F submachine gun, the 60 mm mortar and rocket launchers.